Intro

 *self = BinaryTree::NonEmpty(Box::new(TreeNode {

-element: value,
+: value,

 left: BinaryTree::Empty,